alonappleboim/nflab_scripts/README.md

 # nflab_scripts

 This is a (versioned) repository of all our shared scripts.
-Big projects (e.g. operating system for robot, or image analysis platform) should be versioned and managed in their respective, dedicated, repository.
+Big projects (e.g. operating system for robot, or image analysis platform) should be managed in a dedicated repository.

 The repository is indexed by the scripting language, and then by sub directories as required, e.g.: “utils”, “vis”(ualization), etc.